mienaikoe/ziyu/Chapters/9_Chapter.md

 The fire was a behemoth of heat eating through 10 logs at once.
 It would have escaped and eaten the entire village had it not been dug into the ground and surrounded by thick firebrick.
 The forge and machinist were cleverly situated mere steps away, with its own fire stoked by the much larger one.
 There were people cooking fish and kelp on the other side simply by putting them directly on the brick and flipping them over occasionally.
 The smell made Kip lose all his focus and he briefly considered stealing a morsel.
 Either through experience or observation, Setre instinctively said, "Don't even think about it."

 At the far side of the fire a tent stood tall and proud, painted with the same luminous ink that was in the woman's skin.
 Kip could hear the noises of a nearly a thousand people inside of it.

-Setre took his shoulder and said, "In here, you stay with me."
+Setre took his shoulder and said, "In here, you stay close to me."

+He nodded.
+He didn't really have a choice.

+Setre glanced into the tent, and then turned her head back to him.
+"Also, what is your name?"

+"Kipnu... why?"

+"I need to call you something when I introduce you to... hae."

 She flipped the tent cover and they entered a new world of blue light.
 Everyone had luminescence covering their bodies and wore nothing but this luminescence.
 Some were singing and clapping songs from the mainland, some were dancing to them, and others were in the throws of erotic ecstasy.
 All were unbothered by the entrance of Setre and her capture.